 Math assessments will be administered May 2-12, 2023.
 This is one week earlier than in the past for the 3-8 STAAR math assessments and is comparable to the previous Algebra I administration windows.
 There are no items that must be manually scored on the math STAAR assessments, which is why they are last on the testing calendar.
 The first week of this window overlaps with the last week of the science and social studies window.

 December and June Administrations

 The December and June STAAR administration windows will each be two weeks long.
-In December 2022, STAAR English I and English II will be required to be administered on specific days (English I on Tuesday, December 6, 2022, and English II on Thursday, December 8, 2022).
-This is because the new item types will not take effect until the Spring 2022 STAAR administration.
 The English I and English II assessments administered in December 2022 will still have essays based on personal experience as in the past, so specific administration dates are required.
 The English I and English II assessments administered in June 2023, December 2023, and in future June and December administrations will have extended constructed response items that involve evidence-based writing and, as such, will be able to be administered on any day within the two-week June or December STAAR EOC administration window.

 Butch has worked with testing and accountability for 15 years at the campus, district, regional, and state levels.
 Originally from North Carolina, Butch is the State Assessment Specialist for the Education Service Center Region 13, helping district test coordinators and others navigate the world of STAAR and TELPAS testing.
 He is available to answer any of your state testing policy and procedure questions.